Nikita Magaloff

-Among his many pupils were the pianists Martha Argerich, Maria Tipo, Ingrid Haebler, Giorgio Koukl and Valery Sigalevitch, and the organist Lionel Rogg.
+Among his many pupils were the pianists Martha Argerich, Jean Derbès, Maria Tipo, Ingrid Haebler, Giorgio Koukl and Valery Sigalevitch, and the organist Lionel Rogg.

 Nikita Magaloff was married to Irene (1920–2005), the daughter of the violinist Joseph Szigeti (1892-1973) with whom he had established his international reputation in concerts before the war interrupted his career.
 He died in Vevey, Switzerland on 26 December 1992.
 He found his final resting place at the cemetery of Clarens-Montreux in the Swiss canton of Vaud, just a few meters from the tomb of his father-in-law Joseph Szigeti and his mother-in-law Wanda, née Ostrowska (1895-1969).
 His wife Irene was buried at his side.

+According to the manifest housed at the Salvador Dali museum in Tampa florida, Nikita arrived on the same ship (SS CHAMPLAIN) as Dali and Gala in New York in 1934.